delilah/delilah/README.md

 I'm Delilah - gamedev 🎮 and software developer.
 VR is my soft spot.
 Most of my projects are private (sorry) or commercial (not here).

 I like (statically) typed languages and particle systems.
 My tool of choice for creating interactive experiences is, at the moment, Unity.
+Playing with Unreal as well, and always eager to get my hands dirty with (new and old) tech!

 Currently obsessed with plants, cats, pizza and shaders 🌐✨.